tomatminceddata/FabricMonitoring/README.md

 The idea is simple: each setting might be exposed to one or more risk types.
 Knowing about these risk types helps to mitigate these risks; the most drastic action to be taken is disabling a feature.
 Please be aware that the assignment is my point of view.

-This presentation holds a short definition of the above-mentioned risk tpyes.
+The presentation referenced at the end of this document holds short definitions of the above-mentioned risk tpyes.
 From a data modeling perspective, this Excel file can be considered to be the representation of the dimension table of the settings.

 In my solution, this Excel file is stored in a SharePoint library and must be manually updated/adapted as soon as new settings arrive.
+This Excel file will be processed by the dataflow Gen 2.
+You will find the Excel in the folder Risktypes of this repo.
 ## The notebooks
 At the current moment there are three notebooks.
 You will find the notebooks in the Notebooks folder of this repo.
 Import these notebooks to a Fabric workspace that you use for development purposes.
 ### FabricMonitoring_TenantSettings_GetData